 The role of a reviewer in the performance appraisal process is to provide feedback on an employee’s strengths and weaknesses, identify areas for improvement, set goals for future development, and make decisions on rewards and promotions.
 The reviewer uses a combination of objective measures such as key performance indicators (KPIs) and subjective assessments based on direct observations and interactions with employees.

-OKR stands for Objectives and Key Results, which is a framework used to set and track goals in organizations.
-The OKR framework is designed to align individual, team, and organizational goals with measurable results.
+OKR stands for Objectives and Key Results, which is a framework used to set and track goals in organisations.
+The OKR framework is designed to align individual, team, and organisational goals with measurable results.

-Objectives are specific, concise statements that describe what an organization wants to achieve within a given time frame.
+Objectives are specific, concise statements that describe what an organisation wants to achieve within a given time frame.
 They should be challenging, but also achievable within the allotted time period.
-Objectives should be aligned with the overall vision and mission of the organization.
+Objectives should be aligned with the overall vision and mission of the organisation.

 Key Results are specific, quantifiable measures that indicate progress towards achieving the objectives.
 They should be measurable, objective, and easy to understand.
 Key Results are typically set up as a series of milestones or targets that can be tracked over time.

-By setting clear objectives and key results using the OKR framework, individuals and teams can focus their efforts on what is most important for achieving organizational success.
-Additionally, by tracking progress against key results on an ongoing basis, organizations can make data-driven decisions about where to allocate resources and make adjustments as needed.
+By setting clear objectives and key results using the OKR framework, individuals and teams can focus their efforts on what is most important for achieving organisational success.
+Additionally, by tracking progress against key results on an ongoing basis, organisations can make data-driven decisions about where to allocate resources and make adjustments as needed.

 360-degree feedback is a performance evaluation tool that provides feedback to an employee from multiple sources, including peers, subordinates, managers, and customers.
 The term “360-degree” refers to the fact that feedback is collected from all around an individual’s work environment.